GSephrioth/gsephrioth.github.com/_drafts/Internet-communication-Class-Notes.md

 The 2nd bit is called 'don`t fragment' bit, 1 means not allowed to fragment, if it can not be passed through any physical network, it will be discarded.
 The 3rd bit is called 'more fragment' bit, 1 means the datagram is not the last fragment, there are more fragments after this one.
 0 means the datagram is the last fragment or only fragment.

+<p style="color:red">Lecture 22</p>

+Talk about PJ

+- Fragmentation offset
+This 13-bit field shows the relative position of this Fragment with respect to the whole datagram.
+It is the offset of the data in the original datagram measured in units of 8 bytes.
+This process hosts or routers that fragment datagram introduce the size of each fragment so that the first byte number is divisible by 8.

+The final destination host can reassemble the original datagram from the fragments received using the following strategy:
+1. The first fragment has an offset value of 0
+2. Divide the length of the first fragment by 8.
+The second fragment has an offset value equal to that result.
+3. Divide the total length of the first and second fragment by 8.
+The third fragment has an offset equal to that result.
+4. COntinue this process.
+5. The last fragment has the 'more fragment' bit equal to 0.